ColtonDx/Proxmox-P.A.C.T./README.md

    - Converts VMs to templates
    - Cleans up temporary resources

-### Ansible Mode (Alternative to SSH)
-1. **On your management machine**:
-   - Installs Ansible dependencies
-   - Executes `Ansible/Playbooks/create_templates.yml` which connects to Proxmox
-   - Ansible handles template creation instead of using proxmox.sh

-2. **On Proxmox** (via Ansible tasks):
-   - Creates templates based on Ansible task configuration
-   - More flexible for complex customizations

-**Note**: Using `--ansible` only affects how base templates are created (Ansible instead of SSH).
-It does NOT impact the optional Packer customization phase, which uses Ansible playbooks regardless of which template creation method was chosen.

 ### Standalone Mode (Direct on Proxmox)
 - Copy `build.sh` directly to your Proxmox host
 - Execute locally without SSH: `./build.sh --local`